 - SSHs to the server.
 I used SSH Remote Command by appleboy.
 Then, on the ssh, mount the directory and run the script.

 I needed to set the SSH credentials as secrets on the pipeline as well.
-However, I considered the 4th step less than ideal because if I need to move the directory, I’ll have to modify the GitHub Action script.
+However, I considered the 5th step less than ideal because if I need to move the directory of the script, I’ll have to modify the GitHub Action script.

 Here’s the preview of the script: